-Smoothness.
-If there was ever a blanket theme for me in riding, this is the vision I start from.
+"Smoothness".
+If there was ever a blanket theme for me in riding, this is where I start from.